 In Southwestern St. Louis County, sits 2,400 acres of wooded, rolling hills and adventure called the Beaumont Scout Reservation.
 This multi-use property is located just off Highway 44 at the Beaumont-Antire Road exit.

-Camp May and Cub World will be closed from November 2, 2020 through March 6, 2021.
+Camp May and Cub World at the Beaumont Scout Reservation are closed through March 6, 2021.
 Phillips 66 currently has an easement for three buried pipelines that run roughly parallel to the main camp road from the entrance past Emerson, Sverdrup Lodge, through Orrick camp site then up toward the challenge course access trail and eventually off of the property.
 They will be burying a fourth line during the time these sections of camp are closed.

 Beaumont Scout Reservation